4 min read

 Originating as a Phoenician trading port, the Greeks claimed that the city was named Tingis after Atlas's daughter.
 Yet, the modern Arabic and Berber translation is Ṭanjah (طَنجة, ⵟⴰⵏⴵⴰ).

 Following nearly three millennia as a cultural nexus on the Mediterranean, in 1923, Tangier became an international zone controlled by colonial powers.
-The result was a cosmopolitan society where Muslims, Christians and Jews existed amidst reciprocal tolerance.
+The result was a cosmopolitan society where Muslims, Christians, and Jews existed amidst reciprocal tolerance.

 During its colonial years, it was Europe's despotic backwash.
-Home to American and European businessmen, diplomats, spies, writers and bohemians.
+Home to American and European businessmen, diplomats, spies, writers, and bohemians.
 Expats arriving in Tangier found a world vastly different from the conservative, restrictive, prohibition-riddled monopolies they'd left.
-It was a murky world of the 'other'.
+It was a murky world of the "Other."
 Frowned upon.
 Feared.

-Each generation has etched its mark on and found its unique groove in this ancient port city steeped in mystique, where dropouts, artists, prostitutes and drug addicts mingled unashamedly at arm's length from the Continent under a sleepy malaise of Hashish and opium.
+Each generation has etched its mark on and found its unique groove in this ancient port city steeped in mystique, where dropouts, artists, prostitutes, and drug addicts mingled unashamedly at arm's length from the Continent under a sleepy malaise of Hashish and opium.

 Old Tangier remains largely unchanged: a labyrinth of tiny, winding medieval streets, replete with all the usual suspects who toothlessly stare out at you from darkened shop alcoves offering an eclectic array of items and services.